Ghaziabad: Government and politics

 In 2022, Assembly Election Atul Garg, Bhartiya Janta Party candidate won the election.

 The municipality has the following departments: Swachh Bharat Mission, Public Works Dept, I.T Dept, Property Tax Dept, Health Dept, Street Light Dept, Water Works Dept, Law, Garden/Horticulture.
 It has an executive committee composed of businessmen.

 Representation in state assembly

-The city is represented in the Lok Sabha through one MP elected from the Lok Sabha constituency represented by Gen. (Retd.)
-Vijay Kumar Singh from the BJP, and one MLA elected from the Vidhan Sabha constituency, represented by BJP's Atul Garg elected in 2017.
+The city is represented in the Lok Sabha through one MP elected from the Lok Sabha constituency represented by BJP's Atul Garg elected in 2024. and one MLA elected from the Vidhan Sabha constituency, represented by BJP's Atul Garg elected in 2017.

 Law and order

-In January 2020 it was announced that the police commissionerate system was likely to be introduced in Ghaziabad in phases.
+In January 2020, it was announced that the police commissionerate system was likely to be introduced in Ghaziabad in phases.
 The city police is under the state home department and is headed by Senior Superintendent of Police for the district.

 Development

 The Ghaziabad Development Authority (GDA), established 1977, is responsible for planning, development and construction of housing projects, commercial lands, land management and infrastructure.

+The Uttar Pradesh New and Renewable Energy Development Agency (UPNEDA) announced plans to develop Ghaziabad as the next solar city in the state after Ayodhya.
+The city is expected to meet 10% of its electricity demand with solar power by 2027.
+Out of the targeted 22 GW power generation capacity under the plan, 6 GW is planned from rooftop solar systems.